seizadi/cost-insights-backend/docs/index.md

 | KubeCluster | Product      |

 I have kept the terminology adopted by CostInsights since it is in line with Backsatge terminology.
+The Metric resource can be used to represent the cost of AWS Service like EC2 or aggregated to present the cost for an AWS Account or All Accounts.
+Metric can also present custom Metric data like Daily Active Users (DAU) or Monthly Subscribers (MSC).
+In this case Metric.Amount represent the appropriate resource, e.g. for DAU, number of Users.
 ```mermaid
 erDiagram
     Metric {